LumosLiang/-Learn-System-Design/Systeam Design notes.md

 > store data in rows and columns.
 Each row contains all the information about one entity and each column contains all the separate data points.

+ACID in SQL

+- Atomicity - Each transaction is **all or nothing**
+- Consistency - Any transaction will bring the database from one valid state to another
+- Isolation - Executing transactions concurrently has the same results as if the transactions were executed serially
+- Durability - Once a transaction has been committed, it will remain so

 MySQL, Oracle, MS SQL Server, SQLite, Postgres and MariaDB